MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/_stepper-input.md

   - when:  |
       swipe to focus on the select (+/- buttons are ignored)
   - then:  |
-      doubletap with the select in focus
+      double tap with the select in focus
     result: |
       the picker/spinner opens